Review mapping

 • Add property rules to improve the quality of mapped records by normalizing and transforming property values.

-On the Map entity tab, review the general mapping details and check the identifiers that will uniquely represent the records in CluedIn—entity origin code and entity codes.
+On the Map entity tab, review the general mapping details and check the identifiers that will uniquely represent the records in CluedIn—primary identifier and identifiers.

 What are general details?